 What about handheld computers?

-The other alternative to simple barcode scanners is to use a handheld computer with built in barcode scanner.
-These are really beyond the scope of this article, but can be a useful addition to asset management – especially if you are constantly tracking asset movement, or tracking assets across several locations or outside.
+The other alternative to simple barcode asset tracking scanners is to use a handheld computer with a built-in barcode scanner.
+These are really beyond the scope of this article but can be a useful addition to asset management – especially if you are constantly tracking asset movement, or tracking assets across several locations or outside.

 Combined with Pocket Excel, this means you can log assets on your handheld computer, dock the handheld and synchronise with your PC and then access the data directly in Microsoft Excel on your PC.

 Barcode Asset tracking labels are available from Amazon.

 Return from Barcode Asset Tracking to fixed asset page.